vckyou/Reforestation/README.md

-## My son is studying to be a surgeon, I just hope he makes the cut.
+## A woman is on trial for beating her husband to death with his guitar collection.
+Judge says, ‘First offender?’
+She says, ‘No, first a Gibson!
+Then a Fender!’